| | | | | | |

 Description

-These delicious and easy pumpkin waffles are bursting with the flavor of pumpkin and tastes of fall, and are the best way to start any fall morning or celebrate a special occasion.
-Gluten-free and dairy-free too.
+These easy gluten-free pumpkin waffles are bursting with the flavor of pumpkin and tastes of fall, and make a delicious breakfast on a crisp fall morning or a lovely dessert to celebrate a special occasion.
+Dairy-free too.

 Ingredients